 Massage Parlors Are Responsible for Keeping You Safe

 Survivors of sexual assault often experience self-doubt and misplaced guilt.
 When an individual or business benefits from survivors’ silence, preying on these feelings is a common tactic.
-Massage Envy’s own lawyers once made a policy of accusing survivors of inviting sexual assault through their own negligence, simply by using the spa’s services.
+Massage Envy’s lawyers once made a policy of accusing survivorsof inviting sexual assault through their negligence, simply by using the spa’s services.

-In many cases, survivors also worry that they don’t have the grounds to accuse their attackers because they themselves did not do enough to fend off the assault.
-On the contrary, freezing is a common involuntary response to a sexual threat, part of the fight, flight, or freeze instinct.
-Finding yourself unable to fight back in the heat of the moment is not a sign of weakness or cowardice, and most importantly, it is not equivalent to consent.
+In many cases, survivors also worry that they don’t have the grounds to accuse their attackers because they did not do enough to fend off the assault.
+Finding yourself unable to fight back in the heat of the moment is not a sign of weakness or cowardice, and, most importantly, it is not equivalent to consent.
+On the contrary, freezing is a typical involuntary response to a sexual threat — part of the fight, flight, or freeze instinct.

-In the case of sexual assaults in settings like massage parlors, the company usually shares culpability as well.
-In spite of all claims to the contrary, businesses are responsible for taking reasonable steps to ensure client safety.
+In the case of sexual assaults in settings like massage parlors, the company usually shares the blame as well.
+Despite all claims to the contrary, businesses are responsible for taking reasonable steps to ensure client safety.
 Failure to take misconduct complaints seriously and remove therapists who pose a known threat to clients is an egregious breach of that responsibility.

-It’s normal to feel afraid and disoriented after a severe trauma, but make no mistake: you are in the right, and you deserve to be heard.
-Coming forward with your claim can protect potential future victims, and ensure that you have the resources you’ll need to cope with the long-term effects.
+It’s normal to feel afraid and disoriented after severe trauma, but make no mistake: you are in the right, and you deserve to be heard.
+Coming forward with your claim can protect potential future victims and ensure you have the resources you’ll need to cope with the long-term effects.

 The Cost of Sexual Assault

-There are many forms of sexual assault, and depending on your specific situation, you might end up facing unwanted pregnancy, sexually transmitted infections, and genital or internal injuries.
+There are many forms of sexual assault, and depending on your specific situation, you might face unwanted pregnancy, sexually transmitted infections, and genital or internal injuries.
 Regardless of whether there are physical effects, you may also find yourself struggling with lifelong psychological symptoms, including:

 Support from a team of medical professionals can make a huge difference in your recovery, and the level of care you receive should not be limited by your ability to pay.